Ravoyi Chandamama

 Raavoyi Chandamama is a 1999 Indian Telugu-language romance film directed by Jayanth C. Paranjee.
 It stars Nagarjuna, Jagapathi Babu, Anjala Zhaveri, Keerthi Reddy, and the music was composed by Mani Sharma.
 The film was produced by C. Aswani Dutt under the Vyjayanthi Movies banner.
 The film's title is based on a song from Missamma (1955).
 Raavoyi Chandamama was not commercially successful.

 The film is loosely based on the 1957 American film An Affair to Remember, which in turn was a remake of 1939 film Love Affair.
 The American film was also remade in Hindi as Mann which also released in 1999.
-Raavoyi Chandamama was dubbed and released in Hindi as Sanam Tere Hain Hum and in Tamil as Shankar.

 Plot

 The film begins in the United States, where Sasi, a renowned Indian pop singer, is conducting his music concerts.
 Meghana, a US-educated woman, resides with her uncle V. K. Sonty's family.
 Both Sasi and Meghana are engaged to others—Rukmini and Sujith, respectively—and eagerly looking forward to their arrival in India.
 Sasi and Meghana meet at a rave, where Meghana initially misjudges him as arrogant, leading to a series of misunderstandings.

 The two embark on a cruise, the Leo Star, traveling from Singapore to Vizag.
 Amid humorous and lighthearted incidents, Meghana begins to recognize Sasi's kind nature, and the two form a bond.
 During a stopover in the Andaman Islands, Sasi takes Meghana to meet his grandmother, and they share a meaningful time together.
 As their relationship deepens, they realize they may be falling in love.
 Sasi, cautious of their feelings, suggests they take 90 days apart without any contact.
 He proposes they meet at the Vizag lighthouse if their feelings remain unchanged.

 The cruise reaches Vizag, where Sasi and Meghana are reunited with their respective fiancés, Rukmini and Sujith.
 Despite their efforts to focus on their engagements, both struggle to suppress their emotions.
 As the 90-day period nears its end, Sasi, while visiting his ailing grandmother in Andaman, writes to Rukmini to explain his love for Meghana.
 On the final day, Meghana waits at the lighthouse, but Sasi, delayed by an accident, fails to arrive.
 Heartbroken, Meghana misinterprets his absence as rejection and agrees to marry Sujith.

 After recovering, Sasi learns about Meghana's wedding and mistakenly believes she has moved on.
 On the wedding day, Sasi attends with Rukmini, and Meghana discovers the truth about his accident.
 Sasi performs a song, fulfilling a promise he made to Meghana, which prompts an emotional confrontation.
 Sujith realizes their love and magnanimously unites them.
 The film concludes with the joyous marriage of Sasi and Meghana.